CASR-HKU/MSD-FCCM23/software/README.md

     After running, the results will be saved in `./msd_scheduler/results`.
 The latency results and the corresponding layer-wise schedules are stored in the csv file.
 Also, the csv files will be copied to `../hardware/host/schd_csv` for the hardware evaluation.
 If you want to check the details of the scheduler, please refer to `./msd_scheduler/README.md`.

     **NOTE: the results generated in this step are based on cycle-accurate simulator in our scheduler, not the real hardware.
-The hardware evaluation will generate the final results in Table IV.**
+But the latency results can still be a reference.**

 ## Expected Results
 - The expected accuracy results based on EB=2 mode are listed here (corresponding to Table IV in the paper):